 It was the second generation Dura-Ace.
 It was slightly different from the First Generation parts.
 Crank arms appear to be the same, but with different rings and used standard pedal threading.

 The Dura-Ace EX 7200 introduced Shimano’s EX concept as being a design optimized for the (then radical) idea of using 6-speed, particularly with the new freehubs.

 Shimano Dura-Ace AX 7300 comes out in 1980.
 It is specifically designed to be more aerodynamic.

 Despite being a commercial disaster (Dura-Ace series were not really successful until the introduction of the indexed shifting, the “Shimano Index System – SIS” in 1984), the AX 7300 is arguably one of the foundation stones of Shimano’s current success.
 It created a fear of being left behind that forced every other derailleur manufacturer in the world to redesign their own derailleurs to incorporate “aerodynamic” elements.
 With the European manufacturers already on their knees, and SunTour about to be clobbered by technical problems, this expenditure crippled every one of Shimano’s competitors.

 1984 – Dura-Ace 7400 series with Shimano Index System (SIS)

 In 1984, Shimano introduced Dura-Ace S.I.S.
 (Shimano Indexing System), the first successful indexed-shifting system in cycling history.
 It was a 6-speed (then 7 and 8-speed with the new versions) system with indexed shifters mounted on the down tube.

-1988 – The first Grand Tour Victory: Giro d’Italia
+1988 – The first Grand Tour Victory in Dura-Ace history: Giro d’Italia

-In 1988, Andy Hampsten (Seven-Eleven Team) won the Giro d’Italia with Dura-Ace groupset.
+In 1988, Andy Hampsten (Seven-Eleven Team) won the Giro d’Italia using Dura-Ace groupset.

 1990 – Dura-Ace 7400 series with Dual Control Levers